 With radiation therapy, the skin can become more fragile and sensitive.
 In addition, the skin's surface that has been treated may become rough to the touch, red (like a sunburn) and swollen.
-Cleanse your skin before treatment and moisturize afterward - a routine that can help refresh and provide a sense of well-being, which can help refresh and provide a sense of well-being.
+Moisturize your skin with anti-inflammatory and antibacterial skin care products, which can help refresh and provide a sense of well-being.